-- Detailed, well-thought-out financial projections are an important component to your business plan.
+- Detailed, well-thought-out financial projections are an important component of your business plan.
 You’ll want to show how your business could service debt, how you’ll drive revenue and detail both fixed and variable costs.

-- As you write your plan, focus on your competitive advantage — what separates you from other businesses, your key success factors, your team and areas of opportunity and focus over the next six to eighteen months.
+- As you write your plan, focus on your competitive advantage — what separates you from other businesses, your key success factors, your team and areas of opportunity and focus over the next six to 18 months.

 2. The Business Environment

-This section sets out the history and summary of your business in detail, identifying what you’re selling and how you’re solving a problem or need in the market.
+This Business Environment section sets out the history and summary of your business in detail, identifying what you’re selling and how you’re solving a problem or need in the market.
 If your business is already established, you’ll want to cover its path to this point — where you started and how you got here.
 If you’re starting a new business, be sure to include any pre-market research or testing you’ve conducted that speaks to the viability of your idea.